The Importance of Spaying or Neutering Your Pet

 MYTH: It's expensive to have my pet spayed or neutered.

-Many low-cost options exist for spay/neuter services.
+FACT: Many low-cost options exist for spay/neuter services.
 Most regions of the U.S. have at least one spay/neuter clinic within driving distance that charge $100 or less for the procedure and many veterinary clinics provide discounts through subsidized voucher programs.
 Low-cost spay/neuter is more and more widely available all the time.
-Start with this
+Start with this low-cost spay/neuter finder.

 MYTH: I'll find good homes for all the puppies and kittens.